dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 ```bash
 k apply -f postgres-mlflow.yaml
 ```
-After initialize MLflow, we init Minio as artifact store
+After initialize MLflow, we bind to Minio as artifact store, before that you have to **forward Minio service port** (this will be implement later)

 ```bash
 helm upgrade --install mlflow community-charts/mlflow \